athena-labz/athena/README.md

 ### 2. Solution

 The solution proposed by DigiServices aims to overcome the limits of physical contracts.
 Misinterpretation due to subjective language and the innate lack of easy-handling make them useless to tackle the issue.
 DigiServices is a platform that enables parties to create contracts stored in the Cardano blockchain and builds members trust based on token rewards and penalties, supported by a Credit Assessment System (CAS) able to address every platform member.
 Additionally a reward-penalty system is in place.
 An algorithm collects statistics related to the service transactions, credit score, activities and returns the amount of tokens that will be rewarded.
 Parties that refuse to follow the rules already pre-defined in the contract will be penalized by losing tokens proportionally to the severity of their violation.
-In extreme cases access to the platform will be suspended.
+In extreme cases membership access to the platform will be suspended.

 **Mateus' comment**

 "In extreme cases access to the platform will be suspended."
 Unless we implement an identification mechanism, I don't think this is possible.
+**Gabriele's comment**
+You are right.
+I changed into 'membership access' .
+In such as case all membership account own assets, such as DSET are burnt.
+Of course the member can still register again to the platform.
+This is one of draw-backs of anonimity, but I think membership access fees can partially prevent abuses.

 By integrating real-world reliable inputs with strict on-chain contracts, DigiServices aims to mitigate the ambiguity so common in natural-language written contracts, while still preserving the flexibility needed to communicate with the real world.
 Likewise, we propose an easy-to-use platform by making the creation of contract templates possible.
 In this way, no expensive lawyers will be required in order to write a contract.
 Further, mediators, service providers and clients trust will be measured based on a review system powered by the use of DSET tokens that represent scores.
 This system, together with other components, will be used to determine an user's annual reward.
 Lastly, DigiServices will target freelancers by having a "service marketplace", where users can provide information about the service they offer and attach it to an "accusation contract", which will be used to handle conflicts.